-Each SkillBuilder is worth 5 points.
+Each PSA is worth 6 points.
 They are due at the beginning of class on the specified date.
-You can drop one without penalty, since only 4 are required.
-However you will get the full credit for all 5 if you turn them all in.
-No makeups or late work on SkillBuilders.
+Submit as a printed paper or electronically to the Blackboard assignment portal.
+There are 7 possible, and you can drop one without penalty, since 6 are required.
+However you will get the full credit for all 7 if you turn them all in.
+No makeups or late work on PSAs.